-Conclusion
+Conclusion:

-Utilities, Major Industrial, Light Industrial/Business/Other, and Farm Improvement, tax class ratios for 2018 have increased in relation to the residential class.
+Utilities, Major Industrial, and Light Industrial/Business/Other tax class ratios for 2020 have decreased in relation to the residential class.
 This reflects the market value changes experienced in those classes in comparison to the residential class.
-The Farm Land tax rate will remain at fifty cents per thousand of assessed value, as set by statute.
+The Farm Land tax rate will increase to fifty-five cents per thousand of assessed value, as set by statute.